-Crazy Time is a move towards including more bonus games in live game shows, almost like a slot game, a trend which is likely to continue as technology improves.
+Crazy Time is a move towards including more bonus games in online game shows, almost like a slot game, a trend which is likely to continue as technology improves.

 Deal or No Deal

-This game is a special edition of the classic TV game show, adapted for live dealer technology.
+This game is a special edition of the classic TV game show, adapted for online casino dealer technology.
 It was created by Evolution in partnership with Endemol Shine who produces the show.
 It’s also maybe the most complex of the games in our list.